 - This can rapidly deliver the aromatic compounds of oregano oil to your immune system, while also clearing out your sinuses and relieving pressure.

 Oregano Oil for Cough

-To soothe a cough, oregano oil is able to cut through phlegm and mucus, reduce inflammation in the respiratory tracts, eliminate the virus or bacteria causing your coughing, and stimulate healing of the tissues in the area.
+To soothe a cough, oregano oil cuts through phlegm and mucus, reduces inflammation in the respiratory tracts, eliminates the virus or bacteria causing the cough, and stimulates healing of the tissues in the area.
 When the body detects a buildup of waste that needs to be expelled, coughing is one of the best methods for rapid elimination of wastes or toxins.
 However, coughing can also be a painful, irritating behavior for the respiratory tracts and the chest.

 Coughing is typically acute or chronic, the former being the result of a respiratory infection, and the latter caused by a more long-term respiratory condition, such as bronchitis or emphysema.
 Oregano oil can be an excellent alternative to pharmaceuticals that are so often recommended to soothe these symptoms.
-While anti-tussives and other medications can mask the need to cough and provide relief, they often fail to address the root cause.
-The antioxidants, antibacterial compounds, minerals and vitamins found in oregano oil will help to attack the underlying pathogen, while also healing damaged tissues in the throat, relieving inflammation in the chest, and cutting through congestion in the chest to reduce pressure and discomfort.
+While antitussives and other medications can mask the need to cough and provide relief, they often fail to address the root cause.
+The antioxidants, antibacterial compounds, minerals and vitamins found in oregano oil help attack the underlying pathogen, while also healing damaged tissues in the throat, relieving inflammation in the chest, and cutting through any congestion to reduce pressure and discomfort.